-Brian Kelly Nearing ND Victory Record, List of Biggest Wins, Losses
+Brian Kelly Nears ND Victory Record, Listing Biggest Wins, Losses Part 2

 The annual USC clash was one that almost every Irish fan would like to forget.
 However, this campaign ended on a high note.
 Malik Zaire made his first start at quarterback count as he led the Irish to an 8 point upset over #23 LSU.

 It was the first bowl over a ranked team for ND since 1993 and the first win over a SEC opponent since 2005.

 However, it is worth noting just how off the Tigers looked that day, especially so on defense, and that makes perfect sense given how we all learned after the game that their defensive coordinator was leaving for Texas A&M.

 2015, 10-3, #11, 44-28 Fiesta Bowl loss to #7 Ohio State

-One of the most offensively explosive teams that Kelly has ever had, they were in the national conversation, at least on the periphery, until the final week when they fell 38-36 at #13 Stanford.
-Their only loss previously at #12 Clemson in week five.
-No shame in that.
+One of the most offensively explosive teams that Kelly has ever had, they were in the national title conversation, at least on the periphery, until the final week, when they fell 38-36 at #13 Stanford.
+Their only loss previously was at #12 Clemson in week five.

 All in all, their wins this season didn’t hold up too well as the season rolled out.
 Although they did take care of business at a good Temple side and at home versus a solid Georgia Tech squad.

-The Holy War win this season came at Fenway Park, so you have the novelty of that.
+The Holy War win this season came at Fenway Park, so you also have the novelty of that.

 However, the New Year’s Day bowl woes continued.
 Instead of getting whomped by a southern school, this time it was a fellow Midwestern institution that throttled them, Ohio State.